qqss88/dcc-portal/dcc-portal-ui/src/main/js/README.md

 ---

 - Start node development server: `grunt server`

 - Start the [Portal API](../dcc-portal-api/README.md)

 - View the site: [localhost:9000](http://localhost:9000/)

+- You can change some of the front end develop options (used `grunt server`) by modifying the `app/develop/scripts/config.js` file.

 ## Basic Style Guide